Your guide to autumn in Wellington

 Wellington is heaven if you’re a foodie.
 Husband and wife, Max Gordy and Stina Persen from the award-winning Graze Wine Bar, run down their list of tasty finds.

-Wellington is the perfect cruise destination.
-As a compact and walkable city, it allows you to see and do a lot in one day.
-Here’s what you need to know when docking in Te Whanganui a Tara.
+Wellington is compact and walkable, allowing you to do a lot when visiting on a cruise.
+Find what you need to know when docking in New Zealand's capital city.